Our team at A Greener Future loves to travel, experience different places, and most importantly, we love to be outside.

 Travel East along the 401 from Toronto and you'll come across Presqu'ile Park in Brighton.
 We have camped there as a team on two Love Your Lake treks and plan to return in the years to come.
 There are over 2.5 km of sandy beaches, and 16 km of trails along shorelines, woodlands and meadows.
 Plus, this park is a bird migration hotspot in the spring and fall.
 There's lots to see which is why we keep going back for more.
 You're welcome to join us on a camping litter cleanup during next summer's Love Your Lake program, we promise it's fun!

 It’s no surprise that Bon Echo Park is on our favourite list.
 It has amazing views, like the 100 metre high Mazinaw Rock.
 Plus, you can park your RV or opt for the scenic route and canoe into a campsite that offers a little more privacy.
 It takes a little over 3 hours to drive there from Toronto, but you won’t regret it.

-Algonquin Provincial Park is A Greener Future's favourite.
-It’s home to moose and bears as well as a variety of waterways.
+Algonquin Provincial Park is A Greener Future's favourite park.
+It’s home to moose and bears, as well as a variety of waterways.
 Algonquin Park is the largest provincial park in Ontario.
 That should come as no surprise as Algonquin covers over 7,000 km of ground – that’s bigger than Prince Edward Island!
 Being a short 3 hour drive from Toronto, Algonquin Provincial Park is perfect for camping with your family and friends or just to take a day trip.